 - Never carry tools over your shoulder; human heads are easy to damage!

 - When not in use, tools should generally be laid flat on the ground.
 Spades, shovels, forks and rakes should be placed with points downwards.
-This prevents the tools flying up if the points are trodden on.
+This prevents the tools from flying up if the points are trodden on.

 - Be aware of people around you, and always work at a safe distance – with swinging tools, this is twice the length of the tool plus the user’s arm length.